FT-ODX (Outstanding Directors Exchange) New York 2016

 AlixPartners is a results-driven global consulting firm that specializes in helping businesses respond quickly and decisively to their most critical challenges – from urgent performance improvement to complex restructuring, from risk mitigation to accelerated transformation.
 These are the moments when everything is on the line – a sudden shift in the market, an unexpected performance decline, a time-sensitive deal, a fork-in-the-road decision.
 We stand shoulder to shoulder with our clients until the job is done, and only measure our success in terms of the results we deliver.
 We partner with you to make the right decisions and take the right actions.
 And we are right by your side.
 When it really matters.

 The Center for Audit Quality (CAQ) is an autonomous public policy organization dedicated to enhancing investor confidence and public trust in the global capital markets.
-The CAQ fosters high quality performance by public company auditors, convenes and collaborates with other stakeholders to advance the discussion of critical issues requiring action and intervention, and advocates policies and standards that promote public company auditors’ objectivity, effectiveness and responsiveness to dynamic market conditions.
-For more information, visit www.thecaq.org.
+Based in Washington, DC, the CAQ fosters high-quality performance by public company auditors; convenes and collaborates with other stakeholders to advance the discussion of critical issues that require action and intervention; and advocates policies and standards that promote public company auditors’ objectivity, effectiveness, and responsiveness to dynamic market conditions.
+In carrying out these objectives, the CAQ provides numerous resources—such as alerts, reports, and webcasts—for auditors and others in financial reporting.
+Supported by a membership of US accounting firms registered with the Public Company Accounting Oversight Board, the CAQ is led by a Governing Board comprised of chief executives from leading public company auditing firms and the American Institute of CPAs, as well as independent representatives from key communities: academics, audit committees, and investors.

 Stroz Friedberg is a specialized risk management firm built to help clients solve the complex challenges prevalent in today’s digital, connected and regulated business world.
 We are trusted advisers—a collection of the brightest minds in the fields of cybersecurity—who are leading experts in digital forensics, incident response, and security science; investigation; eDiscovery; and due diligence.
 We work proactively to minimize risk, and respond in real time to contain issues and crisis situations when the inevitable occurs.
 Our multi-disciplinary teams tackle the most complex, time-sensitive, and far-reaching issues and guide businesses through the maze of complexities found at the intersection of law, technology, investigations, compliance and security science.
 The skills, backgrounds, and integrity of our people, combined with our industry-leading proprietary incident response and digital forensics tools, are a powerful force when getting it right matters most.
 At Stroz Friedberg, we are united by a common goal — to maximize the health of an organization, ensuring its longevity, protection and resilience.